"WORLD CHAMPION ENTERED AT MAKAHA," BY MARTYN CHASE, HONOLULU STAR-BULLETIN (1964)

 * * *

-“I had always done a lot of swimming,” Miss O’Donnell said. ‘‘One day my sister’s boyfriend bought a surfboard and he used to leave it at our house near the beach.
+“I had always done a lot of swimming,” Miss O’Donell said. ‘‘One day my sister’s boyfriend bought a surfboard and he used to leave it at our house near the beach.
 Well, I started to surf.
 At first, I wasn’t even interested in trying to stand up.
 I was quite happy just to kneel on the board.”

-At the end of three weeks, Miss O’Donnell was ready to forget about surfing altogether, which, as things turned out, would have been the biggest mistake of her life.
+At the end of three weeks, Miss O’Donell was ready to forget about surfing altogether, which, as things turned out, would have been the biggest mistake of her life.
 “I was bashed and bruised and tired of all the sarcastic comments from the boys on the beach,” Phyllis said.
 “But I weathered all that somehow.”

 The title she won in the first annual World Championships in Australia presents some knotty problems for the Makaha officials who have always regarded their meet as the authentic "world championship" of surfing.
-But Miss O'Donnell compares the situation to the "beauty contests where you have Miss Universe one place and Miss World somewhere else."
+But Miss O'Donell compares the situation to the "beauty contests where you have Miss Universe one place and Miss World somewhere else."

 She will spend six weeks here before traveling to Peru for the second annual World Championships.
 "This is my first trip outside Australia," Phyllis said, "and I still can’t quite believe I’m here.
 I’ve dreamed of coming to Hawaii to surf for three years."